 Mary Emma’s great-grandmother was Elizabeth Otto-Baijer who married Thomas Filmore Sercombe, and we find the names Otto and Baijer carried forward to the next generation of the Sercombes, as is money inherited by Elizabeth from her brother’s sugar plantations in Antigua.
 The Otto-Baijer name is of Dutch/German origin, and the Sercombes came from Exeter in Devon before settling in London in the nineteenth century.
 Her grandmother was Emma Giffard (pronounced Jiffard) who was one of three Giffard sisters who married three Sercombe brothers in the early nineteenth century; a fourth sister married her cousin in the Giffard line, and in each case the surname and other names historically related to the Giffards are carried forward in the given names of their children.
 Giffard is a name of Norman origin and can be traced directly from Mary Emma back to the year 970.

 Quite a bit of detective work was required to discover an outline of the life of Mary Emma’s mother Mary Hannah King, whose maternal ancestors were Quakers - the Hesters, who hailed from Buckinghamshire and settled in the City of London in the eighteenth century, with trades such as shoemaker and barber.
 The life of her father Henry Auton Giffard Sercombe, a mariner, remains in part elusive.
-Both parents died young, her widowed mother remarrying yet dying at the age of 37, leaving Mary Emma orphaned and three years later alone and pregnant in London at the age of 18.
+It is probable that Henry deserted his wife soon after Mary Emma‘s birth, and her mother Mary Hannah remarried several years later.
+After her mother’s death at the age of 37, Mary Emma was left orphaned and three years later alone and pregnant in London at the age of 18.
 She later married George Tree, by whom she had ten more children, nine of them surviving infancy, and one of whom was my own grandmother.

 I have confined myself to the research of what appear to be five significant bloodlines: the Sercombes, the Giffards, the Otto-Baijers, and the Hesters/Kings, from all of whom Mary Emma is directly descended; and the Trees, the family into which she married.
 As a matter of genealogical discipline, I have ended the first four bloodlines at Mary Emma herself, and ended the Tree history with her grandchildren, the generation born between 1914 and 1934.